bodenlab/GRASP-suite/content/post/protocols/index.md

 ### Constrain representation of protein family using key proteins

 - Use program such as CD-HIT to filter sequences at different levels of redundancy allowed, e.g. 99%, 95%, 90%, 50% (we call these db-99, db-95, etc)
-  - For example, `cd-hit -i Downloaded.fa -c 0.99 -T 5 -o db-99 -d 0` generates a file `db-99.clstr`; We do *not* use the FASTA file created by CD-HIT
+  - For example, `cd-hit -i db-100.fa -c 0.99 -T 5 -o db-99 -d 0` generates a file `db-99.clstr`; We do *not* use the FASTA file created by CD-HIT
   - For each sequence similarity "cluster" identified (in `db-99.clstr`), keep *all* Tier-1 entries, when no Tier-1 entries are in the cluster, keep exactly *one* Tier-2 entry if available; only when no Tier-1 or Tier-2 entries are in the cluster, pick an entry randomly [this step needs to be automated]; from this, create `db-99.fa`, `db-95.fa`, etc

 - Make BLAST databases for each redundancy level, db-99, db-95, etc